 Statement of Net Position: As noted earlier, the statement of net position may serve over time as a useful indicator of a government's financial position.
 Net position includes the remaining assets after the liabilities have been paid or otherwise satisfied.
 The statements include all assets and liabilities using the accrual basis of accounting similar to the accounting basis used by most private sector companies.
 The accrual basis of accounting recognizes the increases or decreases in economic resources as soon as the underlying event occurs.
 Consequently, revenues are recognized as soon as they are earned, and expenses are recognized as soon as the liability is incurred, regardless of the timing of the related cash inflows and outflows.
-The District's liabilities exceeded assets by approximately \$4.2 million (less pension plan and OPEB deferred inflows and outflows) as of June 30, 2022.
+The District's liabilities exceeded assets by approximately \$4.2 million (less pension plan and OPEB deferred inflows and outflows) as of June 30, 2023.

-Current and other assets consist mainly of investments, cash, and receivables, e.g., grants and property taxes, and represent \$62,845,260 or 80% of total assets.
-The remaining assets and capital assets, which consist of the District's land, buildings, building improvements, vehicles and equipment, and represent \$16,077,982 or 20% of total assets.
+Current and other assets consist mainly of investments, cash, and receivables, e.g., grants and property taxes, and represent \$35,508,972 or 68.1% of total assets.
+The remaining assets and capital assets, which consist of the District's OPEB asset, subscription assets, land, buildings, building improvements, vehicles, and equipment, representing \$16,666,850 or 32.0% of total assets.

-Current liabilities consisting of funds due other funds and other governmental agencies, accrued payroll, taxes and withholdings, accounts payable and unearned revenue as of June 30, 2022, represent \$41,146,163 or 49% of total liabilities.
-The remaining liabilities are discussed in Note 8 through Note 11 to the Financial Statements and represent \$42,013,471 or 51% of total liabilities.
+Current liabilities consisting of funds due other funds and other governmental agencies, accrued payroll, taxes and withholdings, accounts payable and unearned revenue as of June 30, 2023, represent \$11,395,984 or 20.3% of total liabilities.
+The remaining liabilities are discussed in Note 8 through Note 11 to the Financial Statements and represent \$44,799,516 or 79.7% of total liabilities.

-MANAGEMENT'S DISCUSSION AND ANALYSIS (Continued) For the Year Ended June 30, 2022
+MANAGEMENT'S DISCUSSION AND ANALYSIS (Continued) For the Year Ended June 30, 2023